 What it does

-Mouse Times - California provides users with live wait time and FastPass return time updates for every attraction.
+The app provides users with live wait time and FastPass return time information for each and every attraction.
 Users can also view attraction descriptions, park maps, distance tracking and ride information such as height restrictions, single rider line availability, disabled access and more.
-The app also features a companion Apple Watch app.
+Users can also access key information from a companion Apple Watch app.

 How I built it

 All real-time data is currently sourced from a webpage of attraction information.
 This information is scraped and stored on Parse and subsequently retrieved by the application.

 For the most part, things went smoothly.
 The Apple Watch extension did present some issues, particularly with communication and data passing, however these problems were quickly rectified.